 Getting your home seen by plenty of potential buyers has obvious benefits.
 But crowds of strangers in the house can have drawbacks as well, particularly if the seller is still living there.

 - Open houses are a great way to get your home in front of house hunters — the more, the better.
 More potential buyers means more potential offers.
+Ask your agent about their plans to follow up with serious prospects.

 - They give buyers a chance to see the property at their leisure, without the hassle or commitment of scheduling a private showing.
 Open houses tend to be casual and less intimidating than formally scheduled appointments.